A personal loan can solve immediate financial problems without having to raid your savings account.

 As with any other loan, it can pay to shop around for a personal loan.
 Ask the lender about these factors before you sign a contract:

 Also called a closing fee, origination fees can be deducted from the loan amount.
 They can be a flat fee or a percentage of the loan.
-The online lender Pave has a 1% origination fee.
 The list of personal loan reviews at SuperMoney can filter out lenders that have origination fees.

 Compare the annual percentage rate (APR) instead of the interest rate.
 An APR includes the origination fee and assumes you don’t pay the loan off early.